-- \ All work must be typed, double spaced

-- \ Use a 12-point Times Roman font

-- \ Use standard MLA essay and heading format.
-(Curious Writer pg 312).

-- \ Papers must be single-sided for the teacher (but copies for classmates for peer revision may be double-sided) - \ Staple your papers BEFORE class.
+- All essays, drafts and final, must be typed, double spaced - Use a 12-point Times Roman font - Use standard MLA essay and heading format.
+(Curious Writer pg 312). - Papers must be single-sided for the teacher (but copies for classmates for peer revision may be double-sided) - Staple your papers BEFORE class.
 I do not accept unstapled work.(no paper clips, bent corners)